 If you don’t have time to look all this stuff up, ask yourself two simple questions: does this country have a high GDP per capita, and is this country relatively large?

-If it checks both of those boxes, then it’s almost certainly a Tier one country.
-But remember: it’s not always that simple, but it usually is.
+If it checks both of those boxes, then it’s almost certainly a Tier 1 country.
+But remember: it’s not always that simple.
+But it usually is.

 High Cost, High Return